ZohebKhan1/expression-matched-bulk-scoring/README.md

 ## Method basis

-R functions for expression-matched gene-set scoring in bulk RNA-seq data, based on the expression-binned control subtraction used by Seurat's [`AddModuleScore()` documentation](https://satijalab.org/seurat/reference/addmodulescore) and
+This repository contains R functions for expression-matched gene-set scoring in bulk RNA-seq data, based heavily on the expression-binned control subtraction methodology used by Seurat's [`AddModuleScore()` documentation](https://satijalab.org/seurat/reference/addmodulescore) and
 [`AddModuleScore()` source code](https://github.com/satijalab/seurat/blob/HEAD/R/utilities.R).
-The same scoring idea traces back to Tirosh et al.'s [_Science_ melanoma single-cell RNA-seq study](https://pubmed.ncbi.nlm.nih.gov/27124452/), where expression-matched control genes were used to score gene programs.
+Tirosh et al. employs this method for gene set scoring in the context of single-cell data [_Science_ melanoma single-cell RNA-seq study](https://pubmed.ncbi.nlm.nih.gov/27124452/), where expression-matched control genes were used to score gene programs.

-This repository is independent of Seurat and the Satija Lab.
-It is not part of the official Seurat project, is not maintained by the Seurat authors, and does not call Seurat internally.
-The implementation here applies the same control subtraction principle to normalized bulk RNA-seq matrices, where rows are genes and columns are samples.
+This repository is not associated with the official Seurat project and does not call Seurat internally.
+I implemented a bulk RNA-seq version of their AddModuleScore methodology because I wanted to see if those same scoring principles generalize to bulk data, where columns are samples and not individual cells.

-I wrote this for work-related bulk RNA-seq analyses after comparing several single-sample gene-set scoring approaches.
-I am sharing it as a small reference implementation that others can inspect, test, adapt, or improve.
+I am sharing the repository as a small reference implementation that others can inspect, test, adapt, or improve for their own workflows.

+No need to cite this repository or paper -- please cite the original Seurat authors since this method is derivative of their work.

 `calc_bulk_module_score()` scores each sample as the mean of the module genes minus the mean of expression-matched control genes.
 A score therefore measures